Surraiya/HackerRankSolution/README.md

 # HackerRankSolution
-Solution of hackerrank.com problems using My SQL, Python3
+Solution of hackerrank.com problems using JavaScript(Node.js)